Octavian-Duma/Analogic-Hardware-in-the-Loop/README.md

-# Buck Converter Analogical Hardware in the Loop (AnHIL)
+# Buck Converter Analogic Hardware in the Loop (AnHIL)

 This project focuses on designing and simulating an Analog Hardware in the Loop (AnHIL) system for a Buck converter, which is a DC-DC step-down voltage converter.